-For manufacturers, Data Governance is the difference between using good data to steer your organization into the future – strengthening supply chains, introducing automation, boosting profitability through efficiency, and keeping up with compliance – and having bad data scupper your plans for digitization (not to mention the risks of falling foul of regulations).
+For manufacturers, Data Governance is the difference between using good data to steer your organization into the future – strengthening supply chains, introducing automations, boosting profitability through efficiency, keeping up with compliance – and having bad data spoils your plans for digitization (not to mention the risks of falling foul of regulations).

 So how do you implement it?
-Data Governance may be different for every manufacturer, but there are some key aspects that every Data Governance initiative needs to thrive.
-Here are 6 tips for implementing successful Data Governance.
+Data Governance may be different for every manufacturer, but there some key aspects that every Data Governance initiative needs to thrive.
+Here are 6 tips to implementing successful Data Governance.

 1. Address your Data Quality first